 The plumber will need to lay the plumbing that will be located beneath the slab of the development.
 This needs to be done before the slab can be formed up.
 The slab piercing is then completed as per the engineer’s specifications and plans and then the slab can be poured as directed.

 The frames are usually prepared before being delivered to the site and can be erected quickly (day or so).
 When they are up it gives you a feel as to how each room will look.

 Some builders will complete the roof before starting the brickwork and others won’t.
 Most builders will want to get the roof on as quickly as possible to protect the frames.

 This stage makes everything really feel like it’s coming together.
 You can really see the development of making good progress when the brickwork is completed.

 This involves the electrical and plumbing wiring and pipes to be installed before the internal linings to frames.

-After the rough in is completed, the insulation will be installed into the wall and ceilings and then the plaster will start on lining the walls and on theceilings.
+Internal wiring and electrical work are of course very important.
+As per Electrician Brisbane electrical website blog, it is vital to keep safety at first when setting up electrical work. after the rough-in is completed, the insulation will be installed into the wall and ceilings and then the plaster will start on lining the walls and on the ceilings.
 You will get a really good sense of space within the house at this stage once it is finished.

 - Waterproofing and Tiling